Airlines try to win passengers' hearts by keeping them better informed

 HAMBURG, Germany Airlines want to keep their passengers better informed from the moment they leave home, going beyond simple flight delay information to try to ease travel stresses and ensure customer loyalty.

-While travelling can never be entirely stress-free, improving the flow of information and providing automatic rebooking could help ease frustrations when delays do occur.
+While traveling can never be entirely stress-free, improving the flow of information and providing automatic rebooking could help ease frustrations when delays do occur.

 Giving passengers information on everything from security and immigration waiting times to public transport delays or traffic jams could also help airlines to retain customers in a highly competitive market.

-Philippe Der Arslanian, vice president digital and merchandising at travel technology company Amadeus IT, said happier passengers would be more open to making additional purchases while travelling.
+Philippe Der Arslanian, vice president digital and merchandising at travel technology company Amadeus IT (AMA.MC), said happier passengers would be more open to making additional purchases while traveling.

 "Upsell, don't upset," he told the conference.